top of page

 Professional Background

 Having trained over a period of 5 years (2015-2020) with the Karuna Institute, I am a UKCP-accredited Core Process Psychotherapist.
-As a UKCP therapist, I observe and abide by the UKCP Code of Ethics

 In addition to more recent training, I have an MA (Hons.) in Psychology from The University of Edinburgh.
 I have been working within Psychology, group work and Talking Therapies throughout my working life, both within the NHS and third sector organisations.
 Over the years, I have worked within the realms of refugee rights, community action, personality disorder treatment programs as well as specialising in work within marginalised communities.
 I have significant experience in group work, leading groups towards healthier, safer spaces through which we may get to know ourselves and each other better.

-I also work as a Lecturer and Course Tutor on the BA (Hons.) degree in Integrative Counselling at Iron Mill College in Exeter.
-I am a marker and advisor for Karuna MA-level dissertations.
+I work as a Lecturer and Course Tutor on the BA (Hons.) degree in Integrative Counselling at Iron Mill College in Exeter.

 My Intention

 Through my own experiences, I have come to be hugely interested in re-instating the support and guidance we crave in the midst of difficulty.
 I am committed to supporting others as they learn to 'stand by' their experience, becoming more familiar with their own goodness and strength.
+I am interested in the ways in which we come to know ourselves, how we connect with others and the creation of spaces in which we can feel safe.

 bottom of page